 Not sure which employers to target?

-Visit The Career Center during drop-in hours to meet with a Career Advisor or your Career Liaison, as they can help you identify potential part-time employers that match your intended career path.
+Visit The Career Center during drop-in hours (virtual or in-person) to meet with a Career Advisor or your Career Liaison, as they can help you identify potential part-time employers that match your intended career path.